top of page

 Rock Creek Watering hole

 Marie McClaren is a 5th generation sheep rancher in SW Wyoming.
 She shares her every day ranching experiences on her blog, A Sheepherder’s Story, and welcomes all to come experience the stories for themselves at Rock Creek Watering Hole.
 Book your future stay right here!
 It includes sleeping in an authentic sheep wagon at the ranch, eating lamb raised and cooked right there, and riding along with Marie each day to learn about and get first-hand experience of the sheep ranching tasks.
-Location: Hot Springs County Fairgrounds.
+Location: Johnson County Fairgrounds.

 Sheepherders Come Bye Awards Dinner- 6- 8 pm

-Sunday, July 14, 2024
+Sunday, July 13, 2025

 WWGA Board Meeting- 8:30 AM